sandyarmstrong/echolocation/planning.md

   - Your first adventure is a test.
   - It's a test to see if you can dodge predators.
   - You see a red "X" coming up to represent predators.
+    * Air predators: owls and hawks; fly low or hide in hollow trees to escape.
+    * Ground predators: raccoons and snakes; fly high to escape.
 * How you fly:
   - You use `W` to fly forward.
   - `S` to fly backward.